-- In the Ribbon, select Data > Data Tools > Data Validation.
+- In the Ribbon, go to Data > Data Tools > Data Validation.

-- In the Settings tab, select List under Allow, and ensure that Ignore blank and In-cell dropdown are checked.
-Select the range required as the Source for the drop-down list.
+- In the Settings tab, choose List under Allow, and check both Ignore blank and In-cell dropdown.
+Select the animal list range as the Source for the drop-down list.

 - Click OK to add the data validation rule to the selected cell.
-This creates the first drop down showing the list of animals.
+This creates the first drop-down list showing the list of animals.

 Create Range Name

 The third step in creating a dynamic picture lookup is to create a range name.

 - In the Ribbon, go to Formulas > Defined Names > Name Manager, then click New.

 - Call the Range name AnimalsLookup, then type the following formula in the Refers To box: